-Mostly you will find that if you have done your research and are observant to the current weather conditions you will know whether it is safe to go into the water.
+If you have done your research and are observant of the current weather conditions, you will know whether it is safe to go into the water.
 Try to pick the safest areas with little or no tide, in the lee of any wind and where there are no other water users.

-Always ask the question "Is it safe to go snorkelling?"
+Always ask the question - "Is it safe to go snorkelling?"

 - Always safest to snorkel

 - " In calm waters

 - " Where there is little or no current

 - " Where it is easy to get in and out

-- " Where you can avoid areas used by other water sports boats, jet skiers, wind surfers
+- " Where you can avoid areas used by other watersports boats, jet skiers, wind surfers